 </ModOps>

-The Item part is the next part and we are going to talk some more about this part.
+<Item>The Item part is the next part and we are going to talk some more about this part.
 It contains global item settings.

 Defines how many items you could stack together in 1 slot on a ship.
 Standard is 1.
 If you want you could change that.
+The standard for normal items is 1.

 We have different rarities in the game.